RV Air Conditioner Repair

 Among the main advantages of this product are that it is non-toxic, non-flammable, and does not cause corrosion.
 In addition, it is effective for leak detection in different pressurized gas systems: compressed air, helium, nitrogen, etc., as well as in iron, copper, or plastic pipes.

 To use the aerosol correctly, shake the container beforehand and spray the product at a distance of 5-8 inches (15 to 20 cm) over the affected area.
-Leaks will be visible as the product will start to foam in the affected area.
-After detection of the leak, the excess product should be wiped off and the appropriate repair should be made.
+Leaks will be visible as the product starts to foam in the affected area.
+After detection of the leak, the excess product should be wiped off, and the appropriate repair should be made.